Self care is about helping you to better look after the health of you and your family.

-Ice packs should be used on the first day of getting the injury for 20 minutes, up to eight times – a bag of frozen peas wrapped up in a tea towel does the job well
+- Ice packs should be used on the first day for 20 minutes, up to eight times – a bag of frozen peas wrapped in a tea towel does the job well

 Sprains and strains can take up to four weeks to heal so you may need to rest the injury.
 If you have used these measures and are still in a lot of pain, you may need to see a health professional.
 By calling NHS111, which is free from any network and available 24/7, you will get advice about what to do next or where to go to get further assessment and treatment.

 Cold and flu are easily spread through coughs and sneezes which release germs which can live on hands and other surfaces for 24 hours.
 The best way to avoid getting sick is to make sure you wash your hands properly and frequently, and make sure that objects and surfaces that have come in contact with germs are sanitised.